goruck/smart-zoneminder/tpu-servers/README.md

     "labels": [] } ]
 ```

-The object detection results then in turn can be sent to the face detector, an example of the face detection results returned is shown below.
+The object detection results then in turn can be sent to the face detector/recognizer or person classifier.
+An example of the face or person recognition results returned is shown below.
 ```json
 [ {"image": "/nvr/zoneminder/events/PlayroomDoor/19/04/04/04/30/00/00506-capture.jpg",
     "labels":